German Studies Requirements

 Requirements for the Major in German Studies

-The major in German studies requires 10 semester courses: six courses taught in German numbered above 127 including a 200-, a 300-, and a 400-level course and four additional courses chosen from the German curriculum, taken abroad, or chosen from courses with a substantial German component in departments such as Art, Government, History, Music, and Philosophy.
-Once declared, all majors must take at least one course in the German program each semester they are on campus until graduation.
+The major in German studies requires a minimum of 10 semester courses.
+Six courses must be taught in German numbered above 127, including a 200-, a 300-, and a 400-level course.
+Students who begin their study of German at Colby in the required 125-126-127 sequence complete eight additional courses.
+Students who begin their study of German at Colby at 128 or above also complete eight additional courses.
+Additional courses may be chosen from the German curriculum, study abroad, or from courses with a substantial German component in departments such as English, Government, History, Music, and Philosophy.
+Once declared, all majors must take at least one course in the German Program each semester they are on campus until graduation.

 Requirements for the German Minor